ellysh/bash-programming-from-scratch/manuscript/answers.md

 rm ~/README && echo "rm - OK" >> ~/result.log
 ```

-Try to copy this command into a terminal window and execute it.
-It will run without errors.
+Copy this command to your terminal and execute it.
+It works properly.

-The second way to add line breaks is to use the backslash character.
+The second way to add line breaks is to use the backslash symbol.
 Put a line break right after it.
-Use this method when there are no logical operators in the command.
+This method fits well when there are no logical operators in the command.

-For example, let's put backslashes before the && operators in our command.
-Then we get this result:
+For example, you can put backslashes before the && operators in our command.
+Then you get this result:
 {line-numbers: true, format: Bash}
 ```
 cp /usr/share/doc/bash/README ~ && echo "cp - OK" > ~/result.log \